nat-160/pure-pwsh-bible/README.md

 # pure-pwsh-bible
 Currently a rewrite of [pure bash bible](https://github.com/dylanaraps/pure-bash-bible) in PowerShell.
-Will possibly add content unique to PowerShell in the future.
+In the process of adding content unique to PowerShell.

 # STRINGS

 ## Trim leading and trailing white-space from string

 **Example Function:**

 ```pwsh
 function trim_string {
     # Usage: trim_string "   example   string    "